lsst/pipelines_lsst_io/install/lsstsw.rst

 1. Prerequisites
 ================

-Ensure you have all software dependencies installed on your system:
+You need to install some prerequisites to build the LSST Stack from source:

-- Pipelines build pre-requisites listed in the :ref:`eups distrib installation page <source-install-prereqs>`.
+- :ref:`Install build dependencies <source-install-prereqs>`.
-- `Git LFS configured for LSST DM's servers <https://developer.lsst.io/tools/git_lfs.html>`_.
+- `Install and configure Git LFS <https://developer.lsst.io/tools/git_lfs.html>`_ for LSST DM's data servers.

 .. _lsstsw-deploy: